tkoetting03/Ring-Buffer/README.md

 ```

 We include a print function here to see what has been pushed to double check with our final print statement of the full buffer specified below.

+# Print function

+# Main function

+# Write a way to differentiate between errors in Main